Pharmacy

 **ACTIVATE NEW PRESCRIPTIONS SO THEY ARE READY WHEN YOU ARRIVE**

-Click the Activate RX link below to access our new secure Q-Anywhere Web portal.
-You can let us know that your prescriber has sent new or renewed prescriptions for us to fill and receive a notification when they are ready for pickup.
+Click the Activate New RX link above to access our new secure Q-Anywhere Web portal.
+You can let us know that your prescriber has sent new or renewed prescriptions for us to fill, and receive a notification when they are ready for pickup.
+Note that this is for new prescriptions sent by your prescriber; existing refills are requested using the Audiocare phone-in system or the online Genesis Portal, described below in the Refills section.

 Pharmacy Eligibility and Registration